Zapier¶

 When to use it¶

-- When you need quick, simple automations for non-self-hostable cloud services
+- When you need a quick, simple automation for a cloud service not supported by other tools.

-- When the priority is breadth of integrations over workflow complexity
+- When the priority is breadth of integrations and speed of setup over cost or privacy.

 When not to use it¶